-- Re-shaping our Business (+£1.8m) including the continued automation of key processes and the creation of a sustainable flexible workforce. - Cyber Security Threats (+£0.3m) increased costs in the provision of core Information Security systems, processes and personnel. - Realising Operational Excellence (+£1.0m) reflective of the increased focus on tackling the post-Nexus issues currently impacting UK Link systems and processes. - Maintaining and Improving our Services (-£2.4m) cost reductions primarily resulting from ongoing programmes moving infrastructure away from existing data centre hosting (Gemini, IX, EFT, shared components).
+- Re-shaping our Business (+£1.8m) including the continued automation of key processes and the creation of a sustainable flexible workforce. - Infrastructure General to MTB (+£0.3m) a number of small initiatives where system upgrades or licensing provisioning may be needed (previously shown in investments). - Cyber Security Threats (+£0.3m) increased costs in the provision of core Information Security systems, processes and personnel. - Realising Operational Excellence (+£1.0m) reflective of the increased focus on tackling the post-Nexus issues currently impacting UK Link systems and processes. - Maintaining and Improving our Services (-£2.4m) cost reductions primarily resulting from ongoing programmes moving infrastructure away from existing data centre hosting (Gemini, IX, EFT, shared components).